-Once Gretel had finished her slicing, the witch walked it over to the pot located directly underneath Hansel.
+Once Gretel had finished her slicing, the evil witch walked it over to the pot located directly underneath Hansel.

 "Well?
 What are you waiting for, little pretty?
-Help me get this food in the pot!” the witch ordered Gretel.
+Help me get this food in the pot!” the evil witch ordered Gretel.

 "Hmm.
 That pot doesn’t look quite hot enough," Gretel said.